Skip to content

 36 clothing items I got rid of

 As you might have noticed a lot of the clothes I got rid of are already secondhand.
 That’s what I thrive, for my wardrobe to be secondhand since that’s the most sustainable.
 I’ve been buying secondhand clothes for a lot of years so I think I am almost at the point of 100%.
 This way I reuse other people’s clothes and once I am done with them I can give them to someone else.
-I’ve written a post about how the clothing system should look like in my opinion, you can read that here.
+I’ve written an article about what the clothing system should look like in my opinion.

 Do you have a capsule wardrobe already?